Sharpest-Marble/taylorswift/README.md

 # taylorswiftGUI

-A package for matching your current mood and relationship status to a suitable Taylor Swift song.
+A package for giving a gui to the taylorswift library

 # Requirements: